-South Sudan army captures rebel-held town near Ethiopia border
+South Sudan army captures rebel-held town, senior rebel defects

 Mai-wut sits along a supply route from Ethiopia to another town, Mathiang, which is adjacent to the Paloch oilfields, the main source of government revenue.

-Dickson Gatluak Jock, a spokesman for the forces of South Sudan's First Vice President Taban Deng Gai, who were involved in the fighting, said three government soldiers were killed and five others wounded.
+Dickson Gatluak Jock, a spokesman for the forces of South Sudan's First Vice President Taban Deng Gai, who were involved in the fighting, said three government soldiers were killed and five others wounded in capturing Mai-wut.

-Jock said they entered Mai-wut on Thursday morning after clashing with rebel forces.
+Jock said they entered the town on Thursday morning after clashing with rebel forces.

 "It is under our control.
 Our forces managed to reach the town around 10 a.m.," he said.